yokina-dev/game-client-database/README.md

 ## status_effect

 A "status effect" is usually some temporary advantage or hindrance given to a character by some mean, perhaps from an ability, an item, or being at some place.

-See this [wiki article](http://en.wikipedia.org/wiki/Status_effect) in regards to what rpg status effects are and examples.

 Columns:
 - status_effect_id